makerdao/endgame-docs/misc/glossary.md

 ## Deprecated terms

+**Administrative Team:** Team that directly interfaces with SubDAO governance, makes proposals, receives budgets and has governance privileges.

 **Anti Reflexivity Mechanic:** System that sells a fixed amount of MKR or SubDAO tokens for Dai at fixed prices.

 **Cluster Facilitator:** Individual that leads a SubDAO cluster.

+**Contribution Team:** Team that is funded by Administrative Teams and focuses on specialized work.

 **Council:** See Advisory Council.